top of page

 IMG_1122.JPG

-Shereá D. Burnett was raised in Alamance County, North Carolina.
-She identifies as Afro-Indigenous and is a proud citizen of the Occaneechi Band of the Saponi Nation.
-Shereá is a 2007 graduate of the University of North Carolina at Chapel Hill, where she majored in Political Science and Afro-American Studies.
+Shereá is originally from Alamance County, North Carolina and identifies as Afro-Indigenous.
+She is a proud citizen of the Occaneechi Band of the Saponi Nation.
+She attended the University of North Carolina at Chapel Hill, where she majored in Political Science and Afro-American Studies.
 She also minored in Social and Economic Justice.
-Shereá received her Juris Doctor degree from Elon University School of Law in 2013.
+She received her Juris Doctor degree from Elon University School of Law in 2013.

 Copy of Copy of Webpage Headers.png